Derivatives for smooth representations of GL(n,R) and GL(n,C): Main results

 We have natural maps: $E^k \to D^k \to B^k$, $ HC \circ B^k_{\infty} \to B^k_{HC} \circ HC$, $HC \circ D^k_{\infty} \to D^k_{HC}\circ HC$ and $HC \circ E^k_{\infty} \to E^k_{HC}\circ HC$.
 Here $HC$ is the functor of taking $K-$ finite vectors and the last three maps are maps of $K$ representations and $\p$ representations. \end{defn}

-\Dima{ \begin{prop} Let $\pi \in \cM_{HC}(G_n)$.
+\begin{prop} Let $\pi \in \cM_{HC}(G_n)$.
 Then $B_{HC}^k(\pi)$ is admissible for any $1\leq k \leq n$. \end{prop} \begin{proof} By Theorem \ref{thm:EqAdm}, $\pi$ is finitely generated over $\n_n$.
 Note that the functor $B_{HC}^k$ quotients by the last $k$ columns of $\n_n$ (with an appropriate character) and thus $B_{HC}^k(\pi)$ is finitely generated over $\n_{n-k}$.
 Therefore, by Theorem \ref{thm:EqAdm} again, $B_{HC}^k(\pi)$ is admissible. \end{proof}

-\begin{remark} Let $\pi \in \cM_{HC}(G_n)$, and let $S^{\prime} \in \bC^n$ be the multiset corresponding to an infinitesimal character of $B^k(\pi)$.
+\begin{remark} Suppose $F=\R$.
+Then the center of $\U(\g_n)$ is isomorphic to the algebra of symmetric polynomials in $n$-invariants, and its characters are given by multisets of size $n$ in $\C$.
+Let $\pi \in \cM_{HC}(G_n)$, and let $S^{\prime}$ be the multiset corresponding to an infinitesimal character of $B^k(\pi)$.
 Then $S'$ is obtained from the multiset corresponding to some infinitesimal character of $\pi$ by deleting $k$ of the elements and adding $1/2$ to each of the remaining ones.
-This is proven by the argument in the proof of \cite[Proposition 4.5.4]{GS}. \end{remark} }
+This is proven by the argument in the proof of \cite[Proposition 4.5.4]{GS}.
+A similar statement holds for $F=\C$. \end{remark}

 In \RamiA{\S \ref{sec:Adm}} we prove the following theorem \begin{theorem} Let $\pi \in \cM_{HC}^d(G_n)$.
 Then the restriction of $E_{HC}^d(\pi)$ to $\g_{n-d}$ is admissible. \end{theorem}